emtee40/googleplaydownloader/README.md

 ![alt tag](https://framagit.org/tuxicoman/googleplaydownloader/raw/62bc432e6e00336af0387d60a003eb793be383d7/website/googleplaydownloader.png)

+# Current version

+Current version is 2.3 (25/09/2016).
+Check in the repository/packages for Debian .deb installers

 # License
 The software is based on :
 - googleplay-api to interact with Google PlayStore (https://github.com/egirault/googleplay-api/) BSD license